Optimal Decision Making Under Strategic Behavior: Problem Formulation

-At a population level, this best response results into a transportation of mass between the original distribution and the induced distribution, \ie, from $P(\xb_i)$ to $P(\xb_j \given \pi)$.
+At a population level, this best response results into a transportation of mass between the original distribution and the induced distribution, \ie, from $P(\xb_i)$ to $P(\xb_j \given \pi)$, as exemplified by Figure~\ref{fig:2dexample}.
 In particular, we can readily derive an analytical expression for the induced feature distribution in terms of the original feature distribution:

 Note that the transportation of mass between the original and the induced feature distribution has a natural interpretation in terms of optimal transport theory~\cite{villani2008optimal}.
 More specifically, the induced feature distribution is given by $P(\xb_j | \pi) = \sum_{i \in [m]} f_{ij}$, where $f_{ij}$ denotes the flow between $P(\xb_i)$ and $P(\xb_j | \pi)$ and it is the solution to the following optimal transport problem: